-Gutenberg is an editing tool introduced recently in WordPress to replace the classic editor.
-It has a more dynamic and theoretically more intuitive interface, but many publishers find it more difficult to use than WordPress's classic publisher.
-In addition, if you use an older WordPress theme that has not been updated to listen to the new Gutenberg editor, it is very possible to encounter all sorts of errors.
+Gutenberg is an editing tool recently introduced in WordPress to replace the classic editor.
+It has a more dynamic and theoretically more intuitive interface, but many publishers consider it to be much harder to use than the classic WordPress editor.
+In addition, if you use an older WordPress theme that has not been updated to listen to the new Gutenberg editor, it is very possible that you will encounter all sorts of errors.
 In our case, the Gutenberg editor on WordPress 5.0 was a real nuisance.
-It was virtually impossible to edit a draft.
-The text could not be fully selected, and the alignment in the page, in the paragraph, left the cursor and elsewhere began writing.
+It was practically impossible to edit another "Draft" article.
+The text could not be fully selected, and as for the alignment on the page, in one paragraph we left the cursor and started writing elsewhere.
 Strange.

-In our optunity, those who write on sites need simple, intuitive and handy options.
-Gutenberg did not show us any of these leaks until now.
-Possibly better than 12 years of editing with the classic, to be an impact of change.
+In our opinion, those who write on websites need options that are as simple, intuitive and handy as possible.
+Gutenberg has not shown us any of these lands so far.
+Possible in more than 12 years of editing with the classic one, to be an impact of the change.

 We are not alone.
-On the official platform of WordPress download plugins, I highly appreciate those that quickly help disable Gutenberg, while the new feature of WordPress 5.0 has a lot of negative reviews.
-It is true that most of those who gave a negative score use old WordPress Themes who are not ready for a dynamic live interface with Gutenberg.
+On the official platform of WordPress download plugins, are highly appreciated those that help quickly disable Gutenberg, while the new feature of WordPress 5.0 has a lot of negative reviews.
+It is true that most of those who gave a negative score use old WordPress Themes who are not prepared for a dynamic live interface with Gutenberg.

-In this article we will show you how can you disable Gutenberg in WordPress 5 for the current theme and its return to the classic editing / publishing editor.
+In this article we will show you how to disable Gutenberg in WordPress 5 for the current theme and its return to the classic editing / publishing editor.